 Data Capture Systems Tailored to the Customer - 11/05/2018

-Over the last five years we have seen a clear move by technology manufacturers away from a ‘horizontal’ approach providing sensors and data capture systems for as many different customers as possible, towards a more ‘vertical’ approach creating systems with a particular sector’s specialised needs in mind.
+Over the last five years we have seen a clear move by technology manufacturers away from a ‘horizontal’ approach providing sensors and data capture systems for as many different customers as possible, towards a more ‘vertical’ approach creating systems with a particular sector’s specialized needs in mind.
 For example, a Trimble system for water companies enables them to proactively monitor their water networks, trace leaks and pinpoint their exact locations using sensitive acoustic sensors, management software and mobile applications blended together.

 During the past year, KOREC’s in-house software development team has been approached many times over by customers with very specific requests like “We want to move from pen and paper to digital data collection but want to retain our existing workflow because it works well – off-the-peg data capture software won’t allow us to do this.”
 Or “We want software that automatically calculates a value we need out in the field for immediate decision making rather than our current systems that require us to process information back in the office.”

-Of course, a customised system must deliver a tangible return on investment (ROI) for it to be worth both the effort and investment required to develop it, but here’s where things get interesting.
+Of course, a customized system must deliver a tangible return on investment (ROI) for it to be worth both the effort and investment required to develop it, but here’s where things get interesting.
 Often our customers may work in very different industries but their needs are exactly the same.
 A Bluetooth link developed for use between K-Mobile data capture software running on a Trimble handheld and an external sensor improves productivity for both the pipeline walker using an electro-magnetic underground utility tracing device and for the environmentalist working on an ocean trawler with Bluetooth enabled fish measurement calipers.
 Similarly, a gully cleansing company and a forestry service have come to us with similar needs.
 Both wished to collect data and generate reports that would enable them to move away from inspection policies based on ‘every six months’ to an intelligent one driven by the principal of when a task should be done and not when it was last done.
 The gully company now targets specific drains based on silt levels and the forestry service inspects its picnic furniture and view point benches at high usage times rather than the middle of winter.
-In both cases, the same technology was used but for very different applications and this is what keeps customisation costs down and within budget.
+In both cases, the same technology was used but for very different applications and this is what keeps customization costs down and within budget.